henrik/thepugautomatic.com-eleventy/src/site/posts/2020-05-17-persistent-session-data-via-localstorage-in-phoenix-liveview.md

 ## Discussion

+One downside of this solution is that the LiveView will first render without the stored data, so there will be a brief flash of an empty value (or whatever default value you set on `mount`) before the value is restored.

 Another solution I considered would be to store a unique identifier in the session, make sure this is passed to the LiveView when it's mounted, then store the data under this identifier in a relational database or somewhere like Redis.
 The LiveView can then get or set data as it pleases.

 That is conceptually very similar to having a database-backed session store, but LiveView would access this store outside the HTTP request/response cycle.
-I didn't go this route simply because it seemed more complex.
+I didn't go this route simply because it seemed more complex, though it would avoid that brief flash of the default value, and avoid one round of re-rendering.

 Chris McCord, creator of LiveView, has shared [example code for storing form data in URL params](https://gist.github.com/chrismccord/5d2f6e99112c9a67fedb2b8501a5bcab) – this means data will survive reloads, but will not (by design) survive revisiting the site without those params.
 He also [seems to suggest](https://news.ycombinator.com/item?id=21101081) there may be a "stash" feature to come in LiveView, though I don't know how persistent that is intended to be.